Environmental Design Program in Copenhagen, Denmark

 Language of instruction is in English.

-The courses offered to ENVD students only: ENVD 2100 Design Workshop I (6 credit hours) and ENVD 4100 Design Workshop II (6 credit hours).
+The courses offered to ENVD students only: ENVD 4100 Design Workshop II (6 credit hours).

 ENVD 4970 – Special Topics class (3 credit hours) will be offered to non-ENVD students.

-Estimated program cost for ENVD students is $6,100 for a group of 14 students; $ 7,100 for a group of 10 students.
-Please note that the figures above include $2,160 professional fee as required by CADC for the ENVD 2100/4100 class.
+Estimated program cost for ENVD students is $6,398 for a group of 10 students.
+Please note that the figures above includes $2,160 professional fee as required by CADC for the ENVD 2100/4100 class.
+CPH Budget Worksheet 2020 option 10

-Estimated program cost for students from other majors is $ 4,000 - 4,700 (estimate depends on a size of a group, see above)
+Estimated program cost for students from other majors is $4,138 (estimate depends on a size of a group, see above).
+Please note that the non-ENVD students will earn 3 credit hours for their work during this program.
+CPH Budget Worksheet 2020 option 10 - non ENVD

-Included: tuition (instruction, use of classrooms and other spaces), welcome and farewell dinners, mid-day meals during field trips and day-long activities, tickets to most of the museums, public transportation passes, internet access, housing, additional workshops and field trips, as well as AU United Healthcare insurance and AU trip cancellation insurance.
+Included: tuition (instruction, use of classrooms and other spaces), welcome and farewell dinners, mid-day meals during field trips and day-long activities, tickets to most of the museums, public transportation passes, bicycle rental for half of stay, internet access, housing, additional workshops and field trips, as well as AU United Healthcare insurance and AU trip cancellation insurance.

 Payment Schedule and Refund Policy: